code-z2/inst-paymaster/packages/client/components/DOCS.md

 # Paymaster

-This is a description of the components , stylesheets and pages that makes up paymaster project.
+This is a description of the components , stylesheets and pages that makes up paymaster .

 ## Components